Tropical storm approaches Bermuda, likely missing direct hit

 Some of the island's hotels advised guests to consider leaving early before the worst of the storm is felt.

-The hurricane center said Leslie was about 265 miles (426 km) south-southeast of Bermuda on Saturday afternoon, moving in a northerly direction at 8 miles per hour (13 kph), with maximum sustained winds of 65 miles per hour (105 kph).
+The hurricane center said Leslie was about 265 miles south-southeast of Bermuda on Saturday afternoon, moving in a northerly direction at 8 miles per hour, with maximum sustained winds of 65 miles per hour.

 Before being downgraded to tropical storm status, Leslie had spent two days as a Category 1 hurricane, the season's sixth Atlantic hurricane.

-It had maximum sustained winds of 105 mph (169 kph).
+It had maximum sustained winds of 105 mph.
 It is expected to weaken gradually during the next 48 hours, the hurricane center said.

 (Editing by David Adams and Xavier Briand)